-A centrifugal fan (often called squirrel cage fan) is a mechanical device used for moving air or other gases.
-Due to their simple design, centrifugal fans are manufactured easier than other types of fans, which saves time and costs.
-This makes them a popular choice for air handling applications.
+The centrifugal fan (often called squirrel cage fan) is a mechanical device specifically designed to move air or other gases.
+Due to their simple design, centrifugal fans are more easily manufactured than other types of fans, which renders them more time- and cost-effective to produce.
+This makes centrifugal fans a popular choice for air-handling applications.

-Through their rotating impellers, with either forward- or backward-curved blades, centrifugal fans increase the speed and volume of an air stream and have superior aerodynamic properties compared to axial fans, for example.
+Their rotating impellers utilize either forward- or backward-curved blades to increase the speed and volume of an air stream.
+Additionally, centrifugal fans have significantly superior aerodynamic properties than axial fans, for example.

-As mentioned above, its aerodynamics is one of the best advantages of a centrifugal fan.
-This is why during the design process, it is important to make sure that design engineers make the most out of its properties to maximize efficiency.
-This is when computational fluid dynamics (CFD) simulations come into play.
+As mentioned above, the squirrel cage fan has the advantage of superior aerodynamics.
+This is an important factor that is considered during the design process, and it is important to make sure that design engineers make the most out of its properties to maximize efficiency.
+This is where computational fluid dynamics (CFD) simulations come into play.

-CFD is the method used for the computerized calculation of fan aerodynamic quality to accurately predict its performance early in the design stage, analyze various CAD models, reduce the number of physical prototypes and expensive testing and optimize the design for maximum performance.
+CFD is the method used for the computerized calculation of fan aerodynamic quality.
+CFD can accurately predict the fan’s performance in the early design stage, analyze various CAD models, reduce the number of physical prototypes and expensive testing, and optimize the design for maximum performance.

-SimScale’s CFD solution allows fan designers to calculate flow rates, static pressure, total pressure, static efficiency, total efficiency, peak total efficiency, forces and moments acting on the fans and more, 100% in the browser, giving flexibility, collaboration options and access to high computing power— up to 32 cores —from a normal PC or laptop.
+SimScale’s CFD solution allows designers of centrifugal fans to accurately calculate flow rates, static pressure, total pressure, static efficiency, total efficiency, peak total efficiency, forces and moments acting on the fans, and more.
+These simulations can be carried out entirely in the browser, providing flexibility, collaboration options, and access to high computing power— all from a standard desktop PC or laptop.

-An example is this CFD analysis, which was performed on the design of a centrifugal radial compact fan with forward-curved impeller.
-This type of fans are used for electronics cooling applications such as thermal management for the infotainment, IT and telecom systems.
+An example of CFD analysis is illustrated below.
+This analysis carried out with SimScale used the design of a centrifugal radial compact fan with a forward-curved impeller.
+This type of fan is commonly used for electronics cooling applications such as thermal management for infotainment, IT, and telecom systems.

-The goal for the 3D simulation was to predict the fan’s aerodynamic performance and identify areas for design optimization.
+The objective of this 3D simulation was to predict the fan’s aerodynamic performance and identify key areas for design optimization.

-The contours below show a 3D visualization of static pressure, flow velocity and the aerodynamic forces acting on the rotor.
-The performance curves obtained from this analysis are key indicators for deciding whether the design meets the requirements or needs optimization.
+The performance curves obtained from this analysis are key indicators that will inform whether the design meets the requirements or needs further optimization.